balfieri/aws/README.md

 This command will return an empty string once that is true.
 </p>
 <pre>
-owner_insts -script "local_script" -state "!terminated"
+owner_insts -token "local_script" -state "!terminated"
 </pre>

 Bob Alfieri<br>